pdesrochers01/MachineLearningPlan/README.md

 1. Get the solution ready for production (plug into production data inputs, write unit tests, etc.).
 1. Write monitoring code to check system's live performance at regular intervals and trigger alerts when it drops and beware of slow degradation (models tend to "rot" as data evolves).
 1. Monitor inputs' quality.
-1. Retrain models on a regular basis on fresh data (automate as much as possible
+1. Retrain models on a regular basis on fresh data (automate as much as possible).

 # Present the Solution
-1. Document the model.
+1. Complete the documentation of the model.
 1. Create a presentation and make sure to highlight the big picture first.
-1. Explain why the solution achieves the business objective.
+1. Explain how the solution achieves the business objective.
-1. Present interesting points we noticed along the way (what worked and what did not and list assumptions and system's limitations).
+1. Present interesting points noticed along the way (what worked and what did not, assumptions, system's limitations, etc.).
 1. Ensure key findings are communicated through visualizations or easy-to-remember statements.